cloudmesh/reservation/_sources/progress.txt

 * https://github.com/cloudmesh/reservation/issues

 When a task is done, please indicate it.
-In case you just use this list place [done] next to it in this summary and place the perons(s) mostly responsibel for them.
-If a task is done before it is added to the issues, ther eis no reason to add them to the github issues list.
+In case you just use this list place [done] next to it in this summary and place the persons(s) mostly responsible for them.
+If a task is done before it is added to the issues, there is no reason to add them to the github issues list.

 List of tasks
 ==============